beaverpaw/beaverpaw-firmware/devices/security-cube/README.md

 5. Done!

 **Android Users:**
+- Go to [https://beaverpaw.com/mobiledevicesetup](https://beaverpaw.com/mobiledevicesetup) in Chrome
-- Can use Bluetooth method (same as ESP32 Generic)
+- Use Bluetooth method (same as ESP32 Generic)
 - Or use WiFi method above (both work!)

 ### 5. Claim Your Device

-- Login to BeaverPaw dashboard
+- Login to BeaverPaw at [https://beaverpaw.com](https://beaverpaw.com)
 - Claim Device → Scan QR code (or enter ID)
 - Device auto-configures and comes online!